fitrah-firdaus/simple-outpatient/README.md

 # Simple Outpatient Application

-This application build using Java Swing and Spring Boot
+This application build using Java Swing and Spring Boot.